 SFFS offers two programs in digital filmmaking - an Associate of Applied Science (AAS) and a Professional Certificate (PC).
 The first semester of both programs is usually the same, and students can transfer between either program after the first semester.
 At any time, digital filmmaking program students can transfer into the other program.
 If a student is transferring from the AAS program into the PC program, then no additional class work is required.
 If a student is transferring from the PC program into the AAS program then the student must complete the additionally required classes at SFFS or, for general education classes, have credits earned at another institution successfully transferred.
-If a student must complete the additionally required classes at SFFS or, for general educates to get their Associate degree at a later date, then that student must complete the additionally required classes at SFFS or, for general educates at SFFS or, for general education classes at a later date, then that student must complete the additionally required classes at SFFS or, for general educates at SFFS or, for general education classes at a later date, then that student must complete the additionally required classes at SFFS or, for general education classes, have credits earned at another institution successfully transferred.
+If a student must complete the additionally required classes at SFFS or, for general education classes, have credits earned at another institution successfully transferred.